jjjutla/FibreTag/Funding.md

 - itemID: Unique ID of the item generated on the backend
 - message: Success or Error message

-#### POST /items/updateStage
+#### 2. POST /items/updateStage
-Purpose: Update the stage of an item in the supply chain
+**Purpose:** Update the stage of an item in the supply chain

-Body:
+**Body:**
-* itemID: Unique ID of the item
+- itemID: Unique ID of the item
-* nfcUID: Unique NFC identifier
+- nfcUID: Unique NFC identifier
-* stage: The stage (e.g. “Manufacturing”, “Packaging”, “Shipping”)
+- stage: The stage (e.g. “Manufacturing”, “Packaging”, “Shipping”)
-* action: “start" or "stop".
+- action: “start" or "stop".
 Indicates whether the stage is being started or completed.
-* workerID: ID of the worker updating the stage
+- workerID: ID of the worker updating the stage
-* timestamp: Date-time of the action.
+- timestamp: Date-time of the action.
 If not provided, server current time is used.
-Response:
+**Response:**
-* success: True/False
+- success: True/False
-* message: Success or Error message
+- message: Success or Error message

 #### GET /items/{itemID}/history
 Purpose: The main objective of this endpoint is to provide a comprehensive history of a luxury item.
 This history captures every stage of the item's journey within the supply chain.
 By accessing this, third-party developers, businesses, or end-users can validate the authenticity and provenance of the item, ensuring that it adheres to the standards and processes claimed by the seller or manufacturer.